culmat/onlinecv-vaadin/README.md

 * PDF Generation
 * Picture upload
 * Security
-* Generation of template files (Vaadin design files) that can be modified by the User to adjust the Uis without coding.
+* Generation of template files (Vaadin design files) that can be modified by the User to adjust the UIs without coding.